Join Our Team

 Courtesy Boat Inspector

-The 30 Mile River Watershed Association (30 Mile) is seeking Courtesy Boat Inspectors (CBIs) for the 2023 summer season.
-CBIs are the “first line of defense” against harmful invasive aquatic plants and animals that hitch rides on boats and trailers, spreading from lake to lake.
+The 30 Mile River Watershed Association (30 Mile) is seeking Courtesy Boat Inspectors (CBIs) for the 2026 summer season.
+CBIs are the “first line of defense” against harmful aquatic invasive plants and animals that hitch rides on boats and trailers, spreading from lake to lake.
 CBIs work at public boat launches checking incoming and outgoing boats and educating the public about invasive species.
-CBIs serve a vital role in protecting our lakes from the devastating impacts of invasives, while spending time at beautiful lakeside locations.
+CBIs serve a vital role in protecting our lakes from the devastating impacts of invasives, while spending time at beautiful lakeside locations in the towns of Mt.
+Vernon, Vienna, and Wayne.

 Responsibilities:

-- Conduct courtesy boat inspections at launches across the watershed including Androscoggin Lake, Parker Pond, Flying Pond and Minnehonk Lake.
+- Conduct courtesy boat inspections at boat launches on Androscoggin Lake, Echo Lake, Parker Pond, and Flying Pond.

-- Educate boaters about the importance of preventing invasive species from entering our watershed.
+- Educate boaters about the importance of preventing invasive species from entering our watershed and the work of the 30 Mile.

 Qualifications: